DIRECT-Energy-Storage/ELA/README.md

 [![Build Status](https://travis-ci.org/DIRECT-Energy-Storage/ELA.svg?branch=master)](https://travis-ci.org/DIRECT-Energy-Storage/ELA)
 ___
-ELA is a tool for learning about the distribution of U.S. energy generation and storage facilities by energy type.
+ELA is a tool for learning about the distribution of U.S. energy generation and storage facilities by energy type, designed to run in a Jupyter notebook.
 The user can enter a U.S. zip code to access information about energy facilities in their area, as well as visualizing the distribution and type of energy facilities in any U.S. state.
+ELA uses a K-nearest neighbors (KNN) classification model to investigate the distribution of energy facilities in the U.S.

 ---